-Transmissible spongiform encephalopathies—prion diseases—are human and animal diseases affecting the central nervous system and more specifically the brain and spinal cord.
-Some can be transmitted through food.
-They are caused by unconventional transmissible agents known as prions, particularly resistant to conventional inactivation processes.
-These diseases are always fatal and there is currently no treatment.
+Transmissible spongiform encephalopathies, or prion diseases, affect the central nervous system (brain and spinal cord) in humans and animals.
+Some of them can be transmitted through food.
+They are caused by prions, which are particularly resistant to conventional disinfection procedures.
+These diseases are always fatal and there is currently no treatment available.

 The article has been added to your library

 Updated on 30/07/2021

 Transmissible Spongiform Encephalopathies (TSEs), also known as prion diseases